rroyGit/Word_processing/README.md

 d) pull apart and recombine stories and their components (paragraphs and sentences)

 ----------------------------------------------------------------------------------------------------------------------------------------
-Requirements specified by Michael Lewis.
+Requirements specified by Professor Michael Lewis.
 Program 1: “Word Processing” CS-240 Fall 2016: Data Structures

 Requirements Overload the following operators to operate on (or with) the four C++ classes that you write, as follows.